Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Antoinette P. Aris

-Member of the Supervisory Board since 15 June 2011
+Supervisory Board member since 15 June 2011

 Engineer, MBA

-Senior Affiliate Professor of Strategy at INSEAD (Fontainebleau/France)
+Senior Affiliate Professor of Strategy at INSEAD (Fontainebleau, France)

 Membership of other supervisory boards/regulatory committees:

-ASML N.V., Veldhoven/Netherlands2)
+ASML N.V., Veldhoven, Netherlands2)

-Randstad N.V., Diemen/Netherlands2)
+Randstad N.V., Diemen, Netherlands2)

-Dagmar Karin Bieber3)
+Dagmar Karin Bieber3) (until 17 November 2023)

 Business Manager